UBC-DSCI/introduction-to-datascience-python/source/viz.md

 We also added the argument `clip=True` to `mark_line`.
 This tells `altair` to "clip" (remove) the data outside of the specified domain that we set so that it doesn't extend past the plot area.
+Since we are using both the `scale` and `title` method on the encodings we stack them on separate lines to make the code easier to read.

 ```{code-cell} ipython3
 co2_line_scale = alt.Chart(co2_df).mark_line(clip=True).encode(